searke/TemplateTesting/README.md

     myAssertions =
 	 expandAllCombinations[enumeratedVals][myAssertionTemplate]
 ```
-Boht "a_DayOfWeek" and "b_DayOfWeek" will be replaced with days of the week, but will be replaced separately.
-We now have 7 times 7, or 49, testingAssertions! expandAllCombinations produces every possible combination for us.
+Both "a_DayOfWeek" and "b_DayOfWeek" will both be separately replaced with days of the week.
+This generates 7 times 7, or 49, testingAssertions. expandAllCombinations produces every possible combination for us.

 ### An Actual Example of How it is Used in Testing

-RandomWord is a function that returns a random value from a WordList.
+RandomWord is a function that returns a random value from a corresponding WordList.
+WordList["Stopwords"] for example returns a list of some very common English words and RandomWord["Stopwords"] should return a random word from that list.
-There are different kinds of WordLists like WordList\["Stopwords"\].
 For
 every way of calling WordList, there is a corresponding way to call
 RandomWord.
 What if we want to test this?
 Writing out all the possible
 combinations would create an unreadable and difficult to manage test
 suite.
+Espcially since more kinds of WordLists might be added in the future.
 Here is an example of it could be tested.
 Let's define some of
 the inputs we might use:
 ```Mathematica
     enumVals =